 Communication with Stakeholders

-Foundations Module 4: A conceptual Overview
+LAW Module 4: Conceptual Overview

-Welcome to Foundations of Learning Analytics
+Welcome to Learning Analytics Workflow

 • Essential readings